Adam-Thometz/Reptifeed/README.md

 **Make sure you have `psql` command available.
 This app runs on PostgresQL.**

-1. Go into the backend driectory and activate `reptifeed.sql`
+1. Go into the backend driectory and activate the database by running `reptifeed.sql`:

 ```
 cd backend